 Most mobile and tablet game developers want to make their game available for a multitude of platforms, or at least available for iOS and Android.
 Of course it is always possible to make 2 or more parallel developments using native code (Objective-C for iOS, Java for Android …), but this is not recommended.
-The most efficient option is to use a development environment that allows you to target a multiple of platforms from a single game development.
-Here arises the first big question: What technology use?
+The most efficient option is to use a development environment that allows you to target multiple platforms from a single instance of game development.
+Here arises the first big question: What technology do I use?

 There are various frameworks and technologies available to the user: Unity3D, Cocos2D, Marmalade SDK or Adobe Flash, among others.
 Adobe Flash is virtually only used when your application is already developed in Flash for browser use and you wish to quickly migrate to mobile.
 If you have a very simple application (e.g. a board game) then it is possible to use this technology, however, if your application requires more processing power (e.g pool games, games with heavy graphics or animations, etc) Flash stops being a viable option.
 Cocos2D is a comprehensive framework, open source and completely free.

-This is the main reason for it being the mostly used technology, surpassing Marmalade or Unity which are not completely free.
+This is the main reason for it being the most used development platform, surpassing Marmalade or Unity which are not completely free.
 Unity3D has been and still remains the most used development platform to develop 3D games.
-With new versions of Unity, which include specific functionality for the development of 2D games, it has also positioned itself as a very solid position for this type of game, making Cocos and Unity the current two options for 2D game development.
-From our experience we recommend choosing one of these 2 technology for the 2D game development.
+With new versions of Unity, which include specific functionality for the development of 2D games, it has also positioned itself in a very solid position for this type of game, making Cocos and Unity the current two options for 2D game development.
+From our experience we recommend choosing one of these 2 platforms for the 2D game development.
 But the big question still remains:

-What is the best technology for game development: Unity or Cocos?
+What is the best platform for game development: Unity or Cocos?

 Cocos2D advantages versus Unity3D

-Cocos2D is free, open source and more used to date.
+Cocos2D is free, open source and more up-to-date.
 Unity, however, is expensive.
 It has a free license, but is insufficient for professional game developers.
 The license cost is between $ 1,500 and $ 4,500 more per person (plus tax), which is a significant barrier to new developers.
-Cocos2D ++ uses C programming language and light libraries, making it somewhat simpler than Unity processor.
+Cocos2D uses C++ programming language and light libraries, making it somewhat simpler than Unity.
 You can see the complete code for Cocos2D, edit or adapt it to your needs.
-If you are expert in C ++ and do not want to pay expensive licenses for Unity, Cocos2D is the best choice.
-It has some very positive features, but there are not advantages, compared with Unity.
-It has good physical engines, huge amount of examples for each and every one of the features of Cocos2D, a large community of game developers that support and improve every day, etc. But all this done by Unity too.
+If you are an expert in C ++ and do not want to pay expensive licenses for Unity, Cocos2D is the best choice.
+It has some very positive features, but there are not many advantages, compared with Unity.
+It has good physical engines, a huge amount of examples for each and every one of the features of Cocos2D, and a large community of game developers that support and improve every day, etc. But all this done by Unity too.